k8sgpt-ai/docs/docs/reference/cli/filters.md

 K8sGPT offers integration with other tools.
 Once an integration is added to K8sGPT, it is possible to use its resources as additional filters.

 * Filters are a way of selecting which resources you wish to be part of your default analysis.
-* Integrations are a way to add in additional resources to the filter list.
+* Integrations are a way to add resources to the filter list.

 The first integration that has been added is Trivy.